-Paralegal Studies-The Center for Continuing Studies and the Legal Education Institute offer paraprofessional programs on the Delaware Campus leading to associate's and bachelor's degrees in paralegal studies and to a certificate of completion in paralegal studies and legal nurse consulting.
+Paralegal Studies-The Continuing Studies Division and the Legal Education Institute offer paraprofessional programs on the Delaware Campus leading to associate's and bachelor's degrees in paralegal studies and to a certificate of completion in paralegal studies and legal nurse consulting.
 For information, contact the Legal Education Institute at 302-477-2205.

+Academic contents of these programs are listed in later sections of the bulletin under Bachelor's Degree Programs, Associate's Degree Programs, and Minors/Certificates.
 To qualify for either the bachelor's or associate's degree, a student must complete a certain number of required and elective courses.
 The emphasis of many of these courses is cultural and humanistic rather than vocational.
 The courses are intended to help the student develop a better understanding of the history and traditions that have shaped our culture.